What Is Demand Generation?

 The question we often hear from colleagues and clients is “Demand Generation, Isn’t That Lead Generation?
 Our next section will address the difference.

-WHERE DOES INBOUND MARKETING FIT INTO DEMAND GENERATION?
+DEMAND GENERATION: WHERE DOES INBOUND MARKETING FIT INTO DEMAND GEN?

-Inbound marketing focuses on the single aspect of creating quality content that pulls people towards your company, and demand gen is the macro system designed to nurture this inbound traffic into long term relationships.
-Inbound is certainly an aspect of your demand generation model.
+Inbound marketing focuses on the single aspect of creating quality content that pulls people towards your company, and demand gen is the macro system designed to nurture this inbound traffic into long-term relationships.
+Inbound is undoubtedly an aspect of your demand generation model.

-The best way to illustrate the difference between inbound marketing and demand generation is this is with an example.
+The best way to illustrate the difference between inbound marketing and demand generation is through an example.

 Now what happens after this?

-With a clear understanding of where you are positioned and where you would like to be as a company will give you the knowledge to start building a successful demand generation strategy.
+With a clear understanding of your position, and where you would like to be as a company will give you the knowledge to start building a successful demand generation strategy.

 Next time someone asks you What Is Demand Generation, you will be able to share some insights.